 - Reducing the use of restrictive housing; and

 All staff at every level in the agency were invited to submit ideas for experimenting with new programs, practices and policies around these three goals.
 Since 2015, more than 200 trial ideas have been submitted, and at least three dozen RCT evaluations have been completed.

-Trials tested practices such as varying rates of inmate pat searches; providing visitors with notification of the consequences of bringing in contraband; use of colored bed sheets for inmate bed linens as an alternative to the traditional white bed sheets; aromatherapy; a swift and certain inmate discipline system in response to minor misconduct; an anxiety-reduction “chill plan” program for female inmates; use of virtual reality as an incentive for good behavior; the introduction of an intelligence officer staff position at the prison; unit dogs; suicide prevention training; and crisis intervention team training for working with mentally ill inmates.
+Trials tested practices such as varying rates of pat searches; providing visitors with notification of the consequences of bringing in contraband; use of colored bed sheets for bed linens as an alternative to the traditional white bed sheets; aromatherapy; a swift and certain inmate discipline system in response to minor misconduct; an anxiety-reduction “chill plan” program for incarcerated females; use of virtual reality as an incentive for good behavior; the introduction of an intelligence officer staff position at the prison; unit dogs; suicide prevention training; and crisis intervention team training for working with incarcerated persons who are mentally ill.

 PA DOC still uses the traditional RCT evaluation design for larger interventions that take more time to evaluate.
-Currently, the department is conducting several large-scale RCT evaluations, including an evaluation of providing Pell Grants for funding in-prison college courses for inmates, an evaluation of a program for teaching inmates financial management skills, and an evaluation of providing released inmates with overdose-reversing naloxone kits before release.
+Currently, the department is conducting several large-scale RCT evaluations, including an evaluation of providing Pell Grants for funding in-prison college courses, an evaluation of a program for teaching financial management skills, and an evaluation of providing those who are released from prison with overdose-reversing naloxone kits before release.

 If corrections professionals are interested in understanding the true causal impact of various policies and programs, the RCT evaluation design provides the strongest model for doing so.
 Correctional programs and policies should be evaluated locally rather than rely on evidence from other jurisdictions.
 Such evaluations do not need to be expensive or drawn out over long periods of time.